Canonical description of Pontryagin and Euler classes with a Barbero-Immirzi parameter: Conclusions

 \section{Conclusions}

-In this paper, a canonical description of the $PE$ invariants with a [BI] parameter has been developed.
-The [BI] parameter contributes to the theory canonical structure through the constraints and the algebra between them.
-We observed that if $\gamma=i$, the self-dual formulation of the theory is recovered.
+In this paper, a canonical description of the $PE$ invariants with a $BI$ parameter has been developed.
+The $BI$ parameter contributes to the theory's canonical structure through the constraints and the algebra between them.
+We observed that if $\gamma=i$, the self-dual formulation of those invariants is recovered.
 On the other hand, if $\gamma$ is real, we report the Barbero formulation of these invariants; this result is not reported in the literature.
-The reducibility conditions between the constraints remain, for arbitrary $\gamma$, and the counting of physical degrees of freedom was performed; the theory is devoid of physical degrees of freedom as expected.
-Furthermore, we coupled the [PE] results to the Holst action.
-We could observe that the [BI] parameter contributes to the canonical structure.
-In particular, if $\gamma=i$ the self-dual formulation of the Holst action plus topological terms is recovered.
+The reducibility conditions between the constraints remain, for arbitrary $\gamma$, and the counting of physical degrees of freedom was performed; the theory is devoid of them, as expected.
+Furthermore, we coupled the $PE$ results to the Holst action.
+We could observe that the $BI$ parameter contributes to the canonical structure.
+In particular, if $\gamma=i$, the self-dual formulation of the Holst action plus topological terms is recovered.
 Moreover, if $\gamma$ is real, then the Barbero formulation of the Holst action plus topological invariants is reported.
-In this respect, a new Gauss-like constraint arises in the set, and the complete set of constraints is no longer polynomial; as expected, the nonlinearity of the gravitational field is manifested in the constraints. \\ We finish with some comments.
-In the paper \cite{18}, by using the Faddeev–Jackiw scheme, the quantum states of the $PE$ were reported.
-In that paper was worked with the Lorentz connexion as dynamical variables without a $BI$ parameter.
-Thus, in this paper, we present tools for analyzing whether the $BI$ parameter contributes to or modifies the states reported in \cite{18}, thereby contributing to the debate about the $BI$ controversy.
-All these new ideas are being worked on and will be the subject of forthcoming works \cite{19}.
+In this respect, new second-class constraints arise in the set, and the complete set of constraints is no longer polynomial; as expected, the nonlinearity of the gravitational field and the topological invariants are manifested in the constraints. \\ We finish with some comments.
+We observe that the algebra of the second-class constraints does not take an easy form, and that the Dirac brackets are difficult to compute.
+In this sense, we can use alternative frameworks to construct the fundamental brackets for an arbitrary $\gamma$.
+In this regard, in the paper \cite{18}, by using the Faddeev–Jackiw scheme, the fundamental brackets and the quantum states of the $PE$ were reported.
+In that paper, the Lorentz connexion was worked as a dynamical variable without a $BI$ parameter.
+Thus, in this paper, we present tools for analyzing whether the $BI$ parameter contributes to or modifies the quantum structure and the states reported in \cite{18}, as well as the coupling between the Holst action and the invariants, thereby advancing the debate over the $BI$ controversy.
+All these new ideas are being developed and will be the subject of forthcoming work \cite{19}. \\ \\